Dipesh9798/docker_practice/README.md

 # docker_practice
-For my on practice of Docker
+For my own practice of Docker
+Changed docker_practice to dockersummer2020